exonum/exonum-doc/src/advanced/service-testing.md

 ### Oracles Testing

-The *oracle* is a service which can produce transactions with external data after the commit of the block.
+The *oracle* is a service which can produce transactions with external data after commit of the block.
 [The Bitcoin anchoring service](bitcoin-anchoring.md) is an example of an oracle.
 Just like a real Exonum node, the testkit maintains a pool of unconfirmed transactions (aka the *mempool*).
-Thus, transactions created by the oracle service during the [`handle_commit`][Service.handle_commit] execution will be stored in `TestKit` memory pool, and can be verified accordingly.
+Thus, transactions created by the oracle service during the [`handle_commit`][Service.handle_commit] execution will be stored in `TestKit` memory pool and can be verified accordingly.

 ```rust
 // Create testkit with the service which creates transaction